 BSBI field meetings and events are planned for 2021, subject to Government guidance specific to England, Scotland, Wales, Northern Ireland and the Republic of Ireland: this must be followed, including social distancing, other Covid-19 prevention measures and more general safe practices.
 BSBI Guidance is available here.
 For further information contact your County Recorder(s).

-Caerdeon Residential Meeting 2020 CANCELLED
+Caerdeon Residential Meeting 2021

 The few days we spend at Caerdeon each year are a regular and much enjoyed event in the field meeting programme and many participants return year after year.
 Each day there will be a planned choice of different walks, or people may prefer to follow their own recording inclinations.
 Local habitats include dune systems, broad-leaved sessile oak woodland, lowland heath, blanket bog, riverine habitats, montane, etc. The purpose of the meeting is to update records for the vice-county, particularly in less-visited tetrads; each day, some groups focus on remoter areas, with others on more readily accessible terrain.